Cloud vs. Dedicated: Look for Better, Faster and More Cost-efficient Technology!

 In the case of cloud, you are charged for the amount of computing resources and storage you use.
 It follows a simple a “pay-as-you-go” model.
 Whether it is data transfer cost, data store cost; cloud services usually do not have a cap.

 Performance Differences between Cloud Servers and Dedicated Servers

 Reliability aspect should be taken into consideration.
 It completely depends on the resources used.
-In case of dedicated server, there’s no such opportunity of a backup kicking-in, and your website/web app straight goes on in case of a server crash; data is however stored and retrieved from multiple machines on the cloud, so nothing to worry even if one of the servers crashes down unexpectedly.
+In case of a dedicated server, there’s no such opportunity of a backup kicking in, and your website/web app straight goes on in case of a server crash; data is however stored and retrieved from multiple machines on the cloud, so nothing to worry even if one of the servers crashes down unexpectedly.

 Here are some generally asked questions regarding; Cloud server vs dedicated server:

-- How long will it take to live my website or any updates in website?
+- How long will it take to live my website or any updates on the website?